Nomination deadline: September 1, 2015

 Nominations may be submitted:

 Electronically via Secure Submissions for NSERC's Innovative Collaborations and Science Promotion Programs.
-It is preferable that documents be submitted in Portable Document Format (PDF).
+Nomination materials should be submitted in Portable Document Format (PDF) as a single document.

 NSERC Awards for Science Promotion